It occurs in 20% to 70% of patients, 1 month to 1 year after spinal cord injury.

 Clinicians should suspect autonomic dysreflexia if patients have a T6 or higher spinal cord lesion and report headache.
 In such patients, BP should be measured immediately and corrected as needed.
 Any stimulus that causes pain or discomfort (eg, pressure sores, ingrown toenails) in a patient without spinal cord injury may result in autonomic dysreflexia in patients with spinal cord injury.
 A thorough medical evaluation may be required.

 Treatment of autonomic dysreflexia requires close monitoring of vital signs.
 Provocative stimuli should be corrected and/or removed.
-Severe hypertension Drugs for Hypertension A number of drug classes are effective for initial and subsequent management of hypertension: Adrenergic modifiers Angiotensin-converting enzyme (ACE) inhibitors Angiotensin II receptor blockers... read more is immediately treated with rapid-acting drugs such as nitrates, hydralazine, labetalol, or nifedipine.
+Severe hypertension Medications for Hypertension The treatment of hypertension may involve lifestyle modifications alone (eg, dietary modification, weight loss, exercise) or in combination with medications.
+The decision to treat with medication... read more is immediately treated with rapid-acting medications such as nitrates, hydralazine, labetalol, or nifedipine.